dtr-org/unit-e-desktop/README.md

 1. Start a Unit-e daemon with `united -regtest`.
 2. In a terminal, run `ng serve --env=regtest` to start the Angular dev server and keep it running
-3. In another terminal, run `yarn run start:electron:dev -regtest -devtools` to start the Electron application.
+3. In another terminal, run `yarn run start:electron:dev -regtest --devtools` to start the Electron application.
    * Note: this command will auto-refresh the client on each saved change